Paddy McGuinness

-Patrick Joseph McGuinness (born 14 August 1973) is an English actor, comedian and television presenter.
-He rose to fame with the help of Peter Kay, who invited him to appear in his programmes That Peter Kay Thing, Phoenix Nights and Max and Paddy's Road to Nowhere.
-He is best known for his roles within Channel 4, ITV and the BBC presenting game shows such as Take Me Out as well as, since 2019, being one of the three hosts of BBC's Top Gear.
-In 2021, he became the new host of Question of Sport.
+Patrick Joseph McGuinness (born 14 August 1973) is an English comedian, actor, writer, and television presenter.
+He rose to fame with the help of fellow comedian Peter Kay, who invited him to appear on the television comedy series That Peter Kay Thing (2000), and the sitcoms Phoenix Nights (2000–2001) and Max and Paddy's Road to Nowhere (2004).
+McGuinness went on to present various television shows, including Take Me Out (2010–2019), 71 Degrees North (2011), Paddy's TV Guide (2013), Top Gear (2019–2022), I Can See Your Voice (2021–2022), Question of Sport (2021–2023) and Tempting Fortune (2023–present).

+McGuinness has written and performed four stand-up comedy tours: The Dark Side Tour (2006), Plus You!
+Tour (2008), The Saturday Night Live Tour (2011), and Daddy McGuinness (2015–2016).

-Early life
+Early life and education

-McGuinness was born on 14 August 1973 in Farnworth, Lancashire, to Irish parents from County Tipperary, and attended Mount St Joseph High School.
+McGuinness was born on 14 August 1973 in Farnworth, Lancashire, and attended Mount St Joseph High School.
 It was from his school days in Farnworth that McGuinness formed his close friendship with fellow Bolton comedian Peter Kay.

 Television

 McGuinness made his television debut in 1995 as a contestant for the show God's Gift.
 He also appeared in the second series of the Sky 1 show The Match.
 On 15 May 2006, McGuinness hosted Inside Wayne Rooney on Sky 1, a programme where he completed different tasks to see the difference between him and the professional footballer.

 McGuinness' other television work includes his own Chuck Stryker: The Unknown Stuntman on E4 which he wrote and starred in opposite Jonathan Wrather and a few other familiar faces.

 McGuinness presented Stars in Their Cars, a series for the Travel Channel in 2016.